equinor/TimeSeriesAnalysis/articles/sysid_defaultmodel.md

 # UnitModel - the default process model

+> [!Note]
+> As we shall se, the ``UnitModel`` has five very useful proprieties:
+> 1. the number of parameters is as low as possible, given the model's capability, **reducing the likelihood of over-fitting**,
+> 2. the parameters can be given an intuitive physical interpretation (making the model **"grey-box"** rather than "black box"),
+> 3. the model is **linear-in-parameters**, meaning parameters can be found using linear regression,
+> 4. the model can **describe curvatures**, a nonlinearity in the process gain, and
+> 5. by turning on or off different parameters, the model can take different capabilities, it acts as a **flexible "model set"**.

+## Details

 The "default" model in this library is ``UnitModel``, intended to be a model that can describe most average process systems.
 It aims to *avoid over-parametrization*, as this is known to cause issues on real-world datasets with limited excitation.